bioidiap/bob.pipelines/doc/checkpoint.rst

 .. warning::

     In line 28, samples are created with the keyword argument, `key`.
-The :py:class:`bob.pipelines.mixins.CheckpointMixin` uses this information for saving.
+The :any:`bob.pipelines.mixins.CheckpointMixin` uses this information for saving.

 The keyword argument `features_dir` defined in lines 34 and 38 sets the absolute path where those samples will be saved